 It took a four-point turn to get Eore turned around.
 We sped with the confidence of retracing our steps.
 Around us the grasses and ferns of the forest floor were consumed in an increasing swell of turbid water.
 I stopped and motioned down into the Land Rover’s footwell at the yellow four-wheel drive knob and thread my arm through legs to depress it.
 With constant throttle and a foot wedged against the transmission tunnel we waded forward.
 The increased current was instantly noticeable.
 “Bugger,” I muttered.
 The rear end felt loose and the steering heavy as I turned into the water’s flow.
 Eore’s nose dropped into a submerged rut and rose with a splash, but the rear axle struggled to find traction and slid sideways.
 “Bugger”, I muttered again.

 Eore lurched and bucked as he fought to clamber out.
 I sawed at the steering wheel - desperate to find enough traction to clear the underwater obstruction.
 It was odd to see the current split by the front fender; that seemed awful deep.
-Water splashed my face, and I turned to see my companions fighting to open the passenger door againt the power of the current and the increasing depth.
+Water splashed my face, and I turned to see my companions fighting to open the passenger door againt the strength of the current and the increasing depth.
 Looking down, I noticed my lap was submerged and for the first time felt the water’s tepid warmth on my skin.
 I switched off the ignition to keep a sudden gulp from hydrolocking the little four cylinder engine.
 My door latch popped without complaint, and I put my shoulder to the door.

-I never did get sick, but nothing dried in the Land Rover with the constant humidity and heat.
+I never did get sick, but nothing dried in the Land Rover in the constant humidity and heat.
 During the six, north-west bound days I developed brutal diaper rash from the seat cushion.
 It tortured my ass.
 Water squelched from the foam when I sat down, leaned into a corner or adjusted my seating position.
 With the secreted water came renewed burning and itching.
 I spent a night in a motel before presenting myself at the US border; it was a clean Mom and Pop place.
 Under the hot water of a shower I felt a pain in my derriere that I feel echoes of to this day.
 Imagine long strips of duct tape repeatedly torn from your butt-cheeks punctuated by the stab of hundreds of tiny needles.
-Rest assured - Astrid, my future daughter, had a dutiful, diaper changing daddy; she would never now diaper rash.
+Rest assured - Astrid, my future daughter, had a dutiful, diaper changing daddy; she would never know diaper rash.